 It can take anywhere from 30 minutes to four or more hours to hike up to their various locations, which are all between 2,500m and 4,000m above sea level.
 There are porters ready to help out along the way and to carry items like cameras and backpacks.

-10% of the money earned from the permits is distributed to the neighborhood to improve roads, schools, and health facilities.
-To ensure peaceful coexistence, there is a compensation fund for local farmers in the event that gorillas harm their crops.
+10% of the money earned from the permits is distributed to the neighborhood to improve on the roads, schools, and health facilities.
+To ensure a peaceful coexistence, there is a compensation fund for local farmers in the event that gorillas harm their crops.

 Several locals can find work in the gorilla tracking industry as rangers, trackers, porters, drivers, and employees of tourist lodges.